Breast Cancer in women

 Sources of support for breast cancer

-Family were often a great source of support during and after illness, and several women said how certain family members or relatives had encouraged them.
+Family was often a great source of support during and after illness, and several women said how certain family members or relatives had encouraged them.
 One young single mother, whose family lived overseas, described how her daughter became her main source of support.
 Other women discussed the support they had received from siblings, adult children and grandchildren.

 Explains how her daughter supported her through her illness.